Data

 The typename is the name of the datatype.
 The following are the basic data types that we will use this semester.
 There are other data types but we will be sticking with these ones:

-- char - 1 byte of storage meant to hold the encoding of a character
+- char - 1 byte of storage typically used to hold the encoding of a character

-- int - 4 bytes of storage meant to hold a whole number.
+- int - 4 bytes of storage typically used to hold a whole number.

 - float - 4 bytes of storage meant to hold a floating point number.
 This is a number that has decimal places.

 - double - 8 bytes of storage meant to hold a floating point number.
-The difference between a double and a float is that doubles can store floating points more accurately.
+The difference between a double and a float is that doubles can store floating point values more accurately.

 Initialization